lbgrid/meta-impy/README.txt

     meta7 and/or Magne Metaverse Reasearch are in no way affiliated with Linden Research, Inc.

     onefang has no relationship with any of them, though used to work for meta 7.

+    Littlebird Grid is not affiliated in any way with any of the above but is mutually friendly toward the later